twoBirds/twobirds/README.md

 [twoBirds](https://github.com/FrankieTh-xx/twobirds) is a lightweight, component-based, event-driven JavaScript framework that maps nested objects to DOM nodes.

-twoBirds is the minimum possible solution for an application framework, it consists of only 3 parts:
+twoBirds strictly follows the KISS doctrine, it is the minimum possible solution for an application framework.

+It consists of only 3 parts:
 - a simple client repository object structure + instanciation mechanism
 - a selector to adress instances of these objects on the page
 - a trigger to communicate with the selected instance on the page